Yiru-Jiao/Two-Dimensional-Time-To-Collision/README.md

 # Two-Dimensional-Time-To-Collision
-This repository allows fast computation of two-dimensional Time-To-Collision (2D TTC).
-This is especially useful for evaluating traffic conflict risk at intersections, but for sure can also be used in the scenario of highways.
+This repository allows for fast computation of two-dimensional Time-To-Collision (2D TTC).
+This is particularly useful for evaluating the traffic conflict risk at intersections, but for sure can also be used in the scenario of highways.

 ## Libarary requirements
 Any versions of `pandas` and `numpy`.